Skip to main content

 First, you need to copy the example configuration file and rename it.
 This file will be used to configure your custom provider.

-• Replace <WRENAI_VERSION_NUMBER> with the version number of the Wren AI you are using.
+• Replace <WRENAI_VERSION_NUMBER> with the version number of Wren AI you are using.

 • For MacOS or Linux Users: Open your terminal and run the following command: